 Pulse width modulation (PWM) control for IEAPs

 PWM signals are often used to drive electrical devices of large mechanical inertia.
 The high electrical capacitance of the IEAP, being the counterpart of the mechanical inertia, makes PWM driving signals favorable for driving the IEAPs.
-The IEAP actuator is driven using a bipolar signal, ingof longer charging periods of alternating polarity followed by short-circuiting periods.
+The IEAP actuator is driven using a bipolar signal, consisting of the longer charging periods of alternating polarity using PWM, followed by shorter short-circuiting periods.
 The two outputs of the driver IC are switched between three states – either connected to the positive or negative LiPo terminal, or disconnected, having a high-impedance output.
 The two outputs from the driver are directly connected to the IEAP electrodes.
-The timing for one cycle is depicted in Figure 5a.
+The timing for one full working cycle is depicted in Figure 5a.
 The pulse-width-modulated (PWM) signal consists of voltage pulses of width Ta after every period TPWM.
 The duty cycle of the PWM signal is expressed as Ta/TPWM.
 During each charging period, the IEAP was driven using a PWM signal of a constant period and frequency.

 In 10 s, the open-circuit voltage between the IEAP electrodes rose only to 1 V. An open-circuit voltage as low as 1 V was found to induce already a peak-to-peak bending deflection of 45 m-1 and 2.0 gf of blocking force between the opposite ends of a 40x10-mm actuator.
 (Two millimeters of the IEAP was rigidly clamped between the terminals; therefore, the free length was 38 mm.)
-The corresponding transient courses of free-bending deflection and blocking force are given in Figure 5.
+The corresponding transient courses of free-bending deflection and blocking force are given in Figure 5b.
 The blocking force was measured at the tip of the actuator in perpendicular to its surface.
 Such an amount of deflection and force already sufficed to successfully drive the IEAP robot; therefore, the voltage was not increased further.
 An additional increase in the terminal voltage would have caused higher deflection and force at the cost of increased time per one working cycle.
-Error!
-Reference source not found.The used input signal resulted in a stable operation of the actuator – no noticeable decrease in its performance was observed during hundreds of performed working cycles.
+In Error!
+Reference source not found.b it can be observed that the voltage on the IEAP electrodes alternates between the level of open-circuit voltage and the LiPo terminal voltage at the frequency of 32 kHz.
+The used input signal resulted in a stable operation of the actuator – no noticeable decrease in its performance was observed during hundreds of performed working cycles.